QED1224/Toontown-Resources/README.md

 * Stinky Ned now uses Big Magnet, and lures the cogs for up to a maximum of 3 rounds.
 * Nancy Gas is now a 4 star card, otherwise remaining unchanged.
 * Lil Oldman now uses Presentation, and lures the cogs for up to a maximum of 15 rounds.

 * Barbara Seville and Sid Sonata now use Elephant Trunk, instead of Foghorn.
 * Clumsy Ned now uses Big Weight, instead of Grand Piano.
 * Franz Neckvein now uses Safe, instead of Grand Piano.

 * The Toons Hit cards were modifed as follows:
   * Sticky Lou is now a 5 star card, and guarantees that all toon attacks hit for 3 rounds.
   * Soggy Nell now guarantees that all toon attacks hit for 2 rounds.
   * Soggy Bottom is now a 3 star card, otherwise remaining unchanged.

 * The Cogs Miss cards were modified as follows:
   * Julius Wheezer is now a 5 star card, and guarantees that all cog attacks miss for 3 rounds.
   * Mr. Freeze now guarantees that all cog attacks miss for 2 rounds.
   * Flim Flam is now a 3 star card, otherwise remaining unchanged.

+* Two SOS cards have been added to the game:
+  * Rocky, a 5 star Throw SOS card.
+This SOS Toon uses a Wedding Cake, and deals 132 damage to all cogs.
+  * Loopy Loopengloop, a 5 star Squirt SOS card.
+This SOS Toon uses a Geyser, and deals 115 damage to all cogs.
+  * These two cards do not receive Lure knockback bonus damage.